YiLimath/YiLimath.github.io/_pages/agent-system/goal-monitoring.md

 progress from repeated tool calls and stop or escalate when the goal becomes infeasible.

+## Reference basis

+The source pattern is Gulli, *Agentic Design Patterns*, Chapter 11, “Goal Setting and Monitoring.”
+Dibia's orchestrator loop and task-management treatment appears in *Designing Multi-Agent Systems*, Chapters 2 and 7; the task and progress ledgers are also explicit in the [Magentic-One technical report](https://www.microsoft.com/en-us/research/wp-content/uploads/2024/11/Magentic-One.pdf).

 ## Figure

 ![Goal setting, prioritization, and termination](/images/agent-system/17-goal-monitoring.svg)